English and French Law LLB, Maîtrise

 Our well-established course is designed for bilingual students and is run jointly by the University of Leicester and the University of Strasbourg.

 The first two years of your course is spent here in Leicester, leading to the award of the LLB degree (conferred at the end of your time in Strasbourg).
 You then move to the Université de Strasbourg for a further two years.
 Successful completion of the programme there culminates in the award of a Maîtrise de Droit with the designation 'Droits Français et Anglais'.
-You will also gain a specialisation in private, corporate, or public European law.
+You will also study your chosen specialisation from a wide range of options including private, public, European, corporate, international, human rights or criminal law.

 When you graduate you will be awarded with two qualifying law degrees: LLB and Maîtrise.
-These qualifications will reflect your competence in English, French, and European law.
-The Maîtrise is similar to the LLB in that it qualifies you for the professional examinations in France.
+These qualifications will reflect your competence in English, French and European law.
+The Maîtrise stage 1 is similar to the LLB in that it qualifies you to progress to Maîtrise stage 2 professional examinations in France.

 Strasbourg is the home of European integration.
 You will study within walking distance of the World Heritage Site of the Grande Île, the official seat of the European Parliament and the European Court of Human Rights.